Coldstorm Get in touch →

 Cross-border disputes are an emerging use case.
 Commercial arbitration is growing rapidly in emerging markets, and no specialized AI litigation tools exist for those jurisdictions.

-How Does It Work in Practice?
+How It Works in Practice

 A typical engagement follows four phases:

-1. Ingestion — Upload evidence in any format.
+1. Ingestion.
+Upload evidence in any format.
 The system indexes everything by date, parties, and topics, then builds a master timeline across all sources.

-2. Parallel analysis — Multiple specialized AI agents work simultaneously: one scans for admissions, another finds contradictions, another detects behavioral patterns, another extracts financial data.
+2. Parallel analysis.
+Multiple specialized AI agents work simultaneously: one scans for admissions, another finds contradictions, another detects behavioral patterns, another extracts financial data.

-3. Synthesis — Findings are cross-referenced, ranked by impact, and categorized into “deploy now” versus “hold for arbitration.”
+3. Synthesis.
+Findings are cross-referenced, ranked by impact, and categorized into "deploy now" versus "hold for arbitration."

-4. Reporting — Structured output ready for counsel review: executive summary, evidence rankings, contradiction maps, damages analysis, and recommended next actions.
+4. Reporting.
+Structured output ready for counsel review: executive summary, evidence rankings, contradiction maps, damages analysis, and recommended next actions.

 The key differentiator from manual review: the last document in the evidence set gets the same attention as the first.
 No fatigue.
 No context loss.

-Frequently Asked Questions
+Frequently Asked

 How much does litigation AI cost compared to manual review?